 Hard disk drive

-Now that we've made the distinction, let's put the above information into terms that you may find easier to understand.
+If you're still struggling with the jargon, let's put the above information into terms that you may find easier to understand.
 Let's compare the components of your computer to some of the items you may have in your office....

-Your Memory (RAM) is like your desktop.
-That is, the space you have available on the table top in front of you.
-When you are working, you populate your desk top with items you take out of your filing cabinet.
+Your Memory (RAM) is like the workspace on top of your desk.
+When you are working, you populate it with items you take out of your filing cabinet.
 How big is your desk?
 If you are a school boy a small desk is adequate.
 You may only need space for a couple of A4 pages at a time.
-If you are an architect it needs to be nice and big.
-Why?
-Because then you can lay out a whole bunch of stuff on it and easily access it all, immediately and without delay.
+If you are an architect it needs to be nice and big, so you can lay out a whole bunch of stuff on it and easily access it all, immediately and without delay.
 At the end of the day, whether you have a big desk or a small one, you take it all off the desktop and put it back in the filing cabinet.

 Both your filing cabinet and your desk could be classified as places to put your files.
 But they perform very different functions.
 In like manner, both your hard disk and your RAM could be classified as 'memory'.
 But they both perform very different functions.